Skip to Content

 Christiansen said around 8% of the Class of 2027 will come from the waitlist.
 He declined to state the number of students who were waitlisted, stating that it misrepresents a student’s chance of being accepted off the waitlist.
 Christiansen added that students are admitted off the waitlist according to the school to which they applied and, in some cases, their intended majors.

 For the Class of 2026, 221 students were admitted off the waitlist, 40 more than for the Class of 2025.
-More than 200 more students were admitted from the waitlist to the Class of 2024 and Class of 2023.
-The last time the waitlist acceptance rate was published was for the Class of 2018, in which 4.6% of students who accepted a waitlist spot were accepted.
+On the other hand, over 450 students were admitted from the waitlist to both the Class of 2024 and the Class of 2023.
+The first time the waitlist acceptance rate was published was for the Class of 2018, in which 4.6% of students who accepted a waitlist spot were accepted.
 That year, waitlisted applicants encompassed 13% of the class.

 “Our waitlist students today would be like our Cornelius Vanderbilt scholars four years ago,” Christiansen said.
 “They are fabulous students; we just simply are so competitive.”